MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

 print(ratings)
 ```

-2. Save your changes and run the program once for each of the image files in the **images** folder, changing the file name in the **Main** function and observing the ratings for each image.
+2. Save your changes and run the program once for each of the image files in the **images** folder, observing the ratings for each image.

 > **Note**: In the preceding tasks, you used a single method to analyze the image, and then incrementally added code to parse and display the results.
 The SDK also provides individual methods for suggesting captions, identifying tags, detecting objects, and so on - meaning that you can use the most appropriate method to return only the information you need, reducing the size of the data payload that needs to be returned.
 See the [.NET SDK documentation](https://docs.microsoft.com/dotnet/api/overview/azure/cognitiveservices/client/computervision?view=azure-dotnet) or [Python SDK documentation](https://docs.microsoft.com/python/api/overview/azure/cognitiveservices/computervision?view=azure-python) for more details.